 The EC and ECC request to develop common and minimal (least restrictive) technical conditions/BEMs for the 900/1800MHz bands, which are suitable for 5G terrestrial wireless systems in compliance with the principles of technology and service neutrality.
 The EC mandate inputs that BEM approach need to achieve consistency with the existing minimal and least restrictive technical conditions for other EU-harmonised frequency bands for wireless broadband electronic communications services.

-ETSI HS masks defined for LTE/NR in ETSI HS part 23, 24 fulfil both of these 2 considerations for MFCN.
+ETSI HS masks defined for LTE/NR in ETSI HS part 18, 23, 24 fulfil both of these 2 considerations for MFCN.
+Relevant limits from ETSI HS mask are considered below to keep flexibility for operators to continue using in the future within their allocations narrow band systems such as GSM (including EC-GSM-IoT), NB-IOT or LTE 1.4MHz, 3MHz channels.

 Channeling arrangement